Scoliciosporum intrusum (Th. Fr.) Hafellner

 Distribution: N - Frl, TAA.

-Description: Thallus crustose, black or black brown, areolate-granulose, forming insular, small patches on and inbetween other crustose lichens.
-Apothecia biatorine, 0.15-0.4 mm across, black, often glossy, adnate, with a convex disc and an indistinct, soon excluded proper margin.
-Proper exciple brownish in outer part, paler within, of radiating, branched and anastomosing hyphae; epithecium scarcely differentiated from the hymenium, olive-green to bluish green, K+ intensifying green, N+ red to pale violet; hymenium colourless or pigmented in upper part, not inspersed, 40-50 μm high, the hymenial gel K/I- (but gel and outer layer of empty asci K/I+ blue); paraphyses numerous, branched and anastomosing, c.
-1.5 μm thick at mid-level, with only slightly enlarged tips; hypothecium colourless to olivaceous, up to 200 μm high, in the upper part sometimes orange and K+ purple (Intrusa-yellow pigment).
+Description: Thallus crustose, dark grey, black or black brown, 0.1-0.7 mm thick, areolate-granulose, forming insular, small patches on and inbetween other crustose lichens.
+Apothecia biatorine, 0.15-0.4 mm across, black, often glossy, adnate, with a convex disc and an thin, soon excluded proper margin.
+Proper exciple brownish in outer part, paler within, of radiating, branched and anastomosing hyphae, with crystals soluble in K; epithecium scarcely differentiated from the hymenium, olive-green to bluish green, K+ intensifying green, N+ red to pale violet; hymenium colourless or pigmented in upper part, not inspersed with oil droplets, 40-50 μm high, the hymenial gel K/I- (but gel and outer layer of empty asci K/I+ blue); paraphyses numerous, branched and anastomosing, c.
+1.5 μm thick at mid-level, the apical cells only slightly enlarged; hypothecium colourless or olivaceous, up to 200 μm high, in upper part sometimes orange and K+ purple (Intrusa-yellow pigment).
 Asci 8-spored, clavate to cylindrical-clavate, with an unstained wall and a K/I+ blue outer layer and apical dome, the latter with a non-amyloid, cylindrical axial mass.
-Ascospores 1-celled to 1(-2)-septate, ellipsoid to fusiform, sometimes slightly curved, hyaline or brownish when overmature, (7-)12-17(-19) x 4-6 μm.
+Ascospores 1-celled to 1(-2)-septate, ellipsoid to fusiform, sometimes slightly curved, hyaline or brownish when overmature, (7-)12-17(-19) x (3-)4-6 μm.
 Photobiont chlorococcoid, the cells mostly (7-)10-18(-21) μm wide.
 Spot tests: thallus K-, C-, KC-, P-, UV-.
 Chemistry: without lichen substances.

 Note: a probably circumpolar, arctic-alpine species, invading the thalli of different crustose silicicolous lichens; for further details see Hafellner (2004).
-According to Miadlikowska & al. (2014) this species does not belong to Scoliciosporum and, pending further study, should be best treated as a member of Micarea.
+According to Miadlikowska & al. (2014) this species does not belong to Scoliciosporum and, pending further study, should be best treated as a member of Micarea; however, it does not belong to Micarea either.

 Growth form: Crustose